sibgit/sibgit.github.io/exercises_advanced_topics.md

 5. Technically, after tagging our new commit with `v1.0.1b`, the `backport` branch is not really needed anymore, since a tagged commit will not be garbage collected.
-So let's delete this branch.
+So let's delete this branch (using a force deletion if needed).

 6. That's it.
 Now we can finally get back to work on `dev`.
     * Restore the stashed content on `dev`
-    * Commit it and you're done (you can use commit message "Improve file import tests").
+    * Commit the changes and you're done (you can use commit message "Improve file import tests").
    <br>

-   At this point, your git history should look like this:
+   At this point, your working tree should be clean and you git history should look like this:
     ```
     * 0bc9428 (HEAD -> dev) Improve file import tests
     * a9096d0 Add tests for import module